vigorIv2/shiny_R_mysql/README.md

 * MySQL node with 2GB of RAM and IP address 192.168.222.10
 * R + Shiny + rmarkdown in another node with IP address 192.168.222.11

-It's been tested with Virtualbox 4.3.20, running in Windows XP, as well as Mac OS
+Its been tested with Virtualbox 4.3.20, running in Windows XP, as well as Mac OS

 Prerequisites :
 - VirtualBox 4.3.20